 DCC applies power to the track all the time, but trains will only move when the Command Station tells the small chip (or decoder) fitted inside the loco to do so.
 This means that you can just select a train and drive it anywhere on the layout without worrying about others moving unintentionally or whether your controller is switched to that particular section of track.
 The beginnings of this system were around back when I was a teenager with the Hornby Zero 1 system, but microchips not being as ‘micro’ as they are now meant they were WAY too big to fit inside an N gauge loco.
 From a wiring point of view DCC is an absolute dream – two wires from the controller to the track, that’s it!
-In reality it’s better to have two wires to every piece of track for reliable running, but then this applies to DC-wired layouts as well.
+In reality it’s better to have two wires to every piece of track for ultimate reliable running so you are no longer reliant on track-joiners to conduct the power, but then this applies to DC-wired layouts as well.
 The only drawback to DCC is the cost: small systems can be had for under £100, a mid-range system between £200-£300, and after that the sky’s the limit!
 The added cost no matter what system you choose is that each loco or unit needs a decoder, some need more than one for directional lights to operate.
 These can cost anywhere between £10 and £40 each dependent on quality and available functions, although the cheapest offerings are best avoided.
 Of course having a controllable chip inside the loco opens up all sorts of possibilities – switchable lights, realistic sounds, smoke generators in steam engines – the only limitations are available space inside the loco and your wallet!

 My DCC System